Category Archives: Journal Entries

 I couldn’t tell if that was a joke or not.
 I still can’t.
 So I’m just going to assume it’s not.

 Speaking of dragons, we asked about Ilthane at every stop.
-No one seemed to know her by name, but there were plenty of stories about a black dragon with encounters and sightings going back several years, and ranging all the way from here to the Storval Plateau.
-Not directly helpful, but interesting.
+No one seemed to know her by name, but there were plenty of stories about a black dragon with encounters and sightings going back several years, ranging all the way from here to the Storval Plateau.
+This information was not directly helpful, but it was at least interesting.

 In Veldraine, we also learned about an upcoming event in Korvosa called the Champion Games.
 It’s some sort of pseudo-friendly gladitorial thing that attracts competitors from Varisia and beyond.
 It was all the locals could talk about, really, which I guess isn’t surprising given the military influence here.
 What was surprising, and this took us a bit to piece together, was that those adventurer types we saw back in Diamond Lake (the ones that mistakenly thought the Stirgenest Cairn held anything of value) have actually been in the Games, themselves.